curvedinf/hypercells/README.md

 ### `hypercells.lib.delete_old_contexts(days=0, hours=8, minutes=0)`

 Deletes all contexts older than the provided arguments.
-This should be used in a regularly occurring task so old contexts do not accumulate.
+This should be called in a regularly occurring task so old contexts do not accumulate.

 ## Built-in Template Tags